lukasz-strama/meow-os/README.md

     # Format it as FAT16
     mkfs.fat -F 16 disk.img
     ```
-    *This step can be skipped if building version >= 0.3, as the Makefile automates this.*
+    *(Note: The Makefile handles populating the disk with binaries automatically via mcopy).*

 3.  **Compile and Run:**
     ```bash
     make run
     ```
-    *This command compiles the kernel and userland, builds the ISO, attaches `disk.img`, populates it with `/bin` and `/etc`, and launches QEMU.*
+    *This command compiles the kernel and userland, builds the ISO, attaches `disk.img`, populates it with apps, and launches QEMU.*

 ## License